What are renewables?

-- renewable sources to generate the equivalent of 100 per cent of Scotland's gross annual electricity consumption by 2020, with an interim milestone of 31 per cent by 2011.
+- renewable sources to generate the equivalent of 100 per cent of Scotland's gross annual electricity consumption by 2020.
+Scotland has already met the 2015 50% interim target.

 - renewables sources to provide the equivalent of 11 per cent of Scotland's heat demand by 2020.